-Japan’s second-biggest city Osaka can feel like an endless maze to many visitors.
+Japan’s second-biggest city, Osaka, can feel like an endless maze to many visitors.
 While it may not be nearly as big as Tokyo, it’s still easy to get lost when trying to plan an Osaka itinerary.
-From world famous cuisine to historic castles, it’s easy to have a great time but just as easy to be lured by mediocre sights.
-Trust Culture Trip to do the groundwork to discover the best things to do and see in Osaka.
+From world famous cuisine to historic castles, you’re guaranteed to have a great time, but it’s important not to be lured in by mediocre sights.
+Trust Culture Trip to do the groundwork to discover the best things to do in Osaka.

 There’s a reason the Kaiyukan aquarium is on every ‘Best of Osaka’ list.
 It is truly one of the top aquariums in the world.
 Kaiyukan has over 30,000 animals living in 15 different exhibits designed to take the visitor through the varying environments found on the Pacific Rim.
-While exotic species of fish and shark are worth a visit, Yuna the whale shark is the real darling of the aquarium.
-She spends her days lazily circling the breathtaking Pacific Ocean exhibit, a 4 story tank that houses the bulk of the aquariums marine life.
 It’s relaxing to watch the hypnotic movements of fish darting in and out of coral, but try listening in on a Japanese conversation.
 Occasionally you’ll hear an “oishiso”, or “looks delicious” as the fish swim by.

 Just a quick 30-minute train ride from Hankyu Umeda station is Minoo National Park.
 While not technically part of the city, a walk along the road to the park’s main waterfall is an easy way to escape the suburban sprawl.
 The main path coming out of Minoo Station is a peaceful walk through paths lined with traditional buildings and temples alongside a scenic river.
 Minoo is one of the loveliest places in Kansai to see autumn leaves and is well known for the bright red maple trees planted in the area.
 Don’t pass up an opportunity to eat a fried maple leaf sold by small vendors on the side of the road.
 Not only will you be trying the area’s local speciality, you can also add “tree leaf” to your list of foods eaten in Japan.